 - Thieves Market– It’s not the most welcoming name for a market perhaps why they changed the official name to Nakon Kasem but seriously intriguing, Thieves Market doesn’t actually sell stolen goods anymore, instead it is full of second-hand curios like antique cameras, Buddhist amulets, and even old shoes!
 It’s far more interesting for photographers than for shoppers, but you really never know what you might find.
 Thieves Market is between Yaowarat and Charoen Krung Road on the western edge of Chinatown.

-- Eating– Now its not just Yaowarat that has food to offer but the whole Chinatown has number of small nook and corners serving delicious food.
+- Eating– Now its not just Yaowarat that has food to offer but the whole Chinatown has a number of small nook and corners serving delicious food.
 The rule of thumb is, be inquisitive, be open and try.
-If you have preferances its ok but don’t come with a set mind and then try and find your flavours here; Let them play their game.
-Here you will find amazing things like shark fin, birds nest and a lot of old Chinese style baked products.
+If you have preferences it’s ok but don’t come with a set mind and then try and find your flavours here; Let them play their game.
+Here you will find amazing things like a shark fin, birds nest and a lot of old Chinese style baked products.

 - Photography– The last but not the least, this place mostly the calls the traveller/explorer in you to make some timestamps.
 There is so much drama and action happening all around you, just keep your eyes open.
 The best part is they work with so much concentration and have probably seen so many of us that they are very warm and are happy to get clicked without any problem or plain simple busy in their work and stay unaffected by your big honking gear.